Big Island Snorkel Tour - Photo 1

 Options

-When booking, you can choose from different options.
-All start at Kealakehe Pkwy and include boat transportation, an English-speaking guide, and snorkeling equipment.
-Details of each option are as follows:
+When booking, you can choose from the different options.
+All tours start at Kealakehe Pkwy and include boat transportation, an English-speaking guide, and snorkeling equipment.
+The options are as follows:

 Snorkeling in Pawai Bay

-This option takes you to Pawai Bay, known for its beautiful and exclusive environment.
-The snorkeling activity lasts two hours, allowing you to explore the seabed and lava rock formations.
+This option allows you to snorkel in Pawai Bay, known for its beauty and exclusive nature.
+Explore the underwater wonders and lava rock formations.
+The snorkeling activity lasts two hours.

 Schedule: this option starts at 1:30 pm.